Spin superfluidity and magnon BEC: Magnon BEC in magnetic trap and MIT bag

 The $Q$-ball is a rather general physical object, which in principle can be formed in condensed matter systems.
 In particular, $Q$-balls were suggested in the atomic Bose-Einstein condensates \cite{QBallBEC}.
 In $^3$He-B, the $Q$-balls are formed as special states of phase coherent precession of magnetization.
 The role of the $Q$-charge is played by the projection ${\cal S}_z$ of the total spin of the system on the axis of magnetic field, which is a rather well conserved quantity at low temperature, or which is the same the magnon number ${\cal N}$.
 At the quantum level, this $Q$-ball is a compact object formed by magnons -- quanta of the corresponding $\Psi$-field.

-In $^3$He-B the $Q$-balls are formed at low temperatures, when homogeneous magnon BEC in the form of Homogeneously Precessing Domain (HPD) becomes unstable due to parametric Suhl instability \cite{Catastropha,BLV}, which we shall discuss later.
-At low temperatures the condensate can be formed only in a trap, similar to that in atomic gases \cite{PitaevskiiStringari2003}, and the $Q$ balls are formed in traps.
+In $^3$He-B the $Q$-balls are formed at low temperatures, when homogeneous magnon BEC in the form of Homogeneously Precessing Domain (HPD) becomes unstable due to parametric Suhl instability \cite{Catastropha,Catastroph2,Catastroph3}, which we shall discuss later in Sec. \ref{ParametricInstability}.
+At low temperatures the condensate can be formed only in a trap, similar to that in atomic gases \cite{PitaevskiiStringari2003}, and the $Q$ balls are either formed in these traps or dig their own trap.

+Experimentally the $Q$-ball in $^3$He-B \cite{BunkovVolovik2007} is manifested as a long-lived ringing (of up to an hour!) of the free induction decay after a NMR tipping pulse \cite{PS,pers2}.
+In a steady state it can be maintained by CW RF pumping \cite{CWGRE1,CWGRE2} (Fig.~\ref{specexamp}), and even by off-resonance excitation \cite{Bunkov2005,PS2}.
+The detailed experimental investigations of $Q$-balls formed in the specially prepared and the well controlled traps were made in \cite{Autti2012}.